 Since Apple ITP limits the use of third-party cookies in Safari, this results in less accurate user profiling and, thus, less compelling interest or behavioral targeting.
 As a result, advertisers spend less money on paid campaigns because of low results.

 The second critical use case of third-party cookies in cases of advertising platforms is utilizing a click ID.
-When a user clicks on the ad, most advertising networks add a unique click ID to the URL and store the click ID as a third-party cookie.
+When a user clicks on the ad, most advertising networks add a unique click ID to the URL and store the click ID as a third-party cookie or first-party cookie set by JavaScript in both cases, they will be subject to ITP.
 When a user converts, this click ID is used to understand which conversion should be attributed to which campaigns.

-ITP Apple makes it difficult for affiliate networks to attribute sales and commissions to the correct affiliates, as the cookie data used for tracking may be deleted after just seven days.
+ITP Apple makes it difficult for affiliate networks to attribute sales and commissions to the correct affiliates, as the cookie data used for tracking may be deleted after just seven days, and for the known coolies (e.g., facebook click id and google click id) the cookie's lifetime can be reduced to 24 hours when set via JavaScript code.

 This is the reason why many popular affiliate networks have started making server-side tracking implementation mandatory for publishers.
 With the help of server-side tracking, it's possible to set first-party cookies and rely on a longer cookie lifetime.